EasyScreenCast/EasyScreenCast/README.md

 1-download from github last version

-    ```sh
     git clone https://github.com/iacopodeenosee/EasyScreenCast
-    ```

 2-move the entire directory to gnome shell extension home

-    ```sh
-    mv EasyScreenCast@iacopodeenosee.gmail.com ~/.local/share/gnome-shell/extensions/EasyScreenCast@iacopodeenosee.gmail.com
+    mv EasyScreenCast ~/.local/share/gnome-shell/extensions/EasyScreenCast@iacopodeenosee.gmail.com
-    ```

 ##Translation
-If you want to help with translation in your language, just use .pot file into the directory locale and locale-UI.
+If you want to help with translation in your language, just follow these simple step:

+1 - Create a new folders for the translations(if NOT exist), where $lang is a code language [https://www.gnu.org/software/gettext/manual/html_node/Usual-Language-Codes.html#Usual-Language-Codes]

+    mkdir -p locale/$lang/LC_MESSAGES

+2 - Translate the string with the program Poedit by using a .pot files (locale/messages.pot locale-UI/messagesUI.pot)

+3 - Save these files in the same directory of .pot files, use the code language for the name of them (locale/it.po locale-UI/it.po)

+4 - Convert in binary these .po files, where $lang is a code language, with these command:

+    msgfmt /locale/$lang.po -o locale/$lang/LC_MESSAGES/EasyScreenCast@iacopodeenosee.gmail.com.mo
+    msgfmt /locale-UI/$lang.po -o locale-UI/$lang/LC_MESSAGES/EasyScreenCast@iacopodeenosee.gmail.com.mo